exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Less than

-Operator `<` tests if first operand's value is less than second one's.
+Operator `<` tests if the first operand's value is less than the second one's.

 ```python
 >>> 3 < 1